PX4/PX4-user_guide/en/middleware/uorb.md

 To each generated C/C++ struct, a field `uint64_t timestamp` will be added.
 This is used for the logger, so make sure to fill it in when publishing the message.

-To use the topic in the code, first include the generated header, which will be named using the snake-cased version of the (CamelCase) message definition file name.
+To use the topic in the code, first include the generated header, which will be named using the snake_cased version of the (CamelCase) message definition file name.
 For example, for a message named `VelocityLimits` you would include `velocity_limits.h` as shown:

 ```cpp